Witches' Sabbath (Goya, 1798)

-Witches' Sabbath (El Aquelarre) is a 1798 oil on canvas by the Spanish artist Francisco Goya.
+Witches' Sabbath (El Aquelarre) is a 1798 oil painting on canvas by the Spanish artist Francisco Goya.
 Today it is held in the Museo Lázaro Galdiano, Madrid.
+It depicts a Witches' Sabbath.

 It was purchased in 1798 along with five other paintings related to witchcraft by the Duke and Duchess of Osuna.
 The acquisition of the witchcraft paintings is attributed to the duchess rather than her husband, but it is not known whether they were commissioned or bought after completion.

 In the twentieth century the painting was purchased by the financier José Lázaro Galdiano and donated to the Spanish state upon his death.

 Description

-Witches' Sabbath shows Baphomet, surrounded by a coven of young and aged witches in a moonlit barren landscape.
+Witches' Sabbath shows Satan, surrounded by a coven of young and aged witches in a moonlit barren landscape.
 The goat possesses large horns and is crowned by a wreath of oak leaves.
 On the right, an old crone can be seen holding an extremely starved looking, but apparently still living, infant in her hands, while a younger witch to her right does the same with a healthier looking child, implying they will follow the same fate.
 The Devil seems to be acting as a sort of priest at an initiation ceremony for the children, although popular superstition at the time believed the Devil often fed on children and human fetuses.
 The dead body of an infant can be seen discarded to the left, whereas the legs of another can be seen held down with force to the ground by a presumably younger witch in the center foreground.
 More witches, young and old, can be seen in the background, as well as three dead infants hanging from the neck on a stake to the left.

 Typical of the imagery of witchcraft, many of the symbols used are inverted.
 The goat extends his left rather than right hoof toward the child, while the quarter moon faces out of the canvas at the top left corner.
 In the middle high-ground, a number of bats can be seen flying overhead, their flocking motion echoing the curve of the crescent moon.